trusche/httplog/README.md

 * Benchmarking only covers the time between starting the HTTP request and receiving the response.
 It does *not* cover the time it takes to establish the TCP connection.

-* When using [REST Client](https://github.com/rest-client/rest-client), POST requests might be missing the requests data.
-See #54 for details.

 ### Running the specs

 Make sure you have the necessary dependencies installed by running `bundle install`.